 Choose Masks Together

-A child who has helped to choose their own mask is more likely to wear it.
+Autonomy is powerful.
+A child who picked out their own dinosaur or unicorn mask is significantly more likely to wear it than one you forced on them.

 Explain The “Why”